Tish Sommers: Personal life and legacy

 Innes married Sidney Arnold Burke in 1938; they later divorced.
 She married fellow activist Joseph Sommers in 1949; they adopted a son, and divorced in 1972.
 "Undoubtedly the divorce was, in part, my own awakening," she later recalled.
 Sommers died from cancer in 1985 at the age of 71, in Oakland.
 Some of her papers are held in the San Diego State University Libraries.
 The Institute for Health and Aging at the University of California, San Francisco established the Tish Sommers Senior Scholars program to honor her; it supports the work of older graduate and postdoctoral students working to improve the lives of older women.
+In 1984, the American Humanist Association awarded her the Humanist Heroine Award.
 In 1991, a biography of her was published, titled Tish Sommers, Activist: and the Founding of the Older Women's League.